dukesook/parallax/README.md

 # parallax

-Creates inferences from a knowledge graph
+Creates inferences from a knowledge graph.
+See the [Parallax Wiki](https://github.com/dukesook/parallax.wiki.git) for more informations.

 ## Libraries